Vandivier/afterecon/content/2012-09-06-intelligent-design-skeptics-like-bill-nye-and-their-objections.md

 ---
-title: Intelligent Design Skeptics Like Bill Nye and Their Objections
+title: "Intelligent Design Skeptics Like Bill Nye and Their Objections"
 date: 2012-09-06
 author: John Vandivier
 ---